How to Tell if a Copyright Infringement Claim is Real

 When you engage in these newly formed relationships from the beginning of the sales funnel, you go from herding cattle to building relationships that are going to create loyal customers that generate leads of their own.

 Social media is an incredible tool for home service providers to humanize their brand and generate a personal connection with their audience.
 The average person spends over two hours a day on social media.
 These people are looking for authentic and genuine engagement.
 This is an opportunity to share the human moments created by your business.
 For example, a home service provider could use their Instagram to show their team sacrificing a weekend for community service and the impact it made on the people of their community.
 A post like this has the ability to turn the perception of your business from a cold, professional entity into a warm, trusted friend.

 Sunday, a lawn treatment company recently recognized by Forbes, has been utilizing the power of Instagram to capitalize on engagement and storytelling.
 The brand’s personality and values shine so clearly through their photography and language, making even no-lawn-having city dwellers click “follow.”
 In their bio, it reads: “Simple & smart lawn care delivered to your door.
 Sunday is the better way to a greener lawn. ????
 1% of sales donated to prairie grassland conservation.”
-Not only do they engage users with beautiful after pictures, they use the platform to share their values and commitment to grassland conservation.
+Not only do they engage users with beautiful after pictures, but they also use the platform to share their values and commitment to grassland conservation.
 Who wouldn’t want to do business with these people?